khaleej-vacc/khaleej-vacc-documentation/docs/sops/OBBI - Bahrain International Airport/opening.md

 | **Delivery [DEL]** |      1.0     | Initial Release |        Syed Moiz        |  Rashid Raikhy  |
 |                    |              |                 |                         |                 |
 |                    |              |                 |                         |                 |

+## Limitation of Liability
+This document is intended solely for use on the VATSIM network and is not suitable for real-world aviation operations.
+The authors are not responsible for any personal injury or death resulting from improper use of this document.